MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/production-how-to-subcontract-manufacturing.md

 You can set up a routing that uses an outside work centre as a standard operational step.
 Alternatively, you can modify the routing for a particular production order to include an outside operation.
 This might be needed in an emergency such as a server not working correctly, or during a temporary period of higher demand, where the work generally performed in-house must be sent to a subcontractor.

-For more information, see [How to: Create Routings](production-how-to-create-routings.md).
+For more information, see [Create Routings](production-how-to-create-routings.md).

 ## <a name="subcontracting-worksheet"></a>Subcontracting Worksheet
 Once you have calculated the subcontracting worksheet, the relevant document, in this case a purchase order, is created.

-# <a name="how-to-calculate-subcontracting-worksheets-and-create-subcontract-purchase-orders"></a>How to: Calculate Subcontracting Worksheets and Create Subcontract Purchase Orders
+# <a name="calculate-subcontracting-worksheets-and-create-subcontract-purchase-orders"></a>Calculate Subcontracting Worksheets and Create Subcontract Purchase Orders
 The **Subcontracting Worksheet** window functions like the **Planning Worksheet** by calculating the needed supply, in this case purchase orders, which you review in the worksheet and then create with the **Carry Out Action Message** function.

 > [!NOTE]